 Psychodynamic psychotherapy (or psychodynamic therapy) is a type of talking therapy done with the help of a trained therapist.
 During this therapy, the therapist and the client aim to identify the client's internal conflicts and how they may impact their feelings, behaviour and relationships.
 These conflicts are believed to stem from childhood experiences, and people are often unaware of them.
 Psychodynamic psychotherapy aims to uncover and explain these internal conflicts, in order to less their impact on everyday life.

 Psychodynamic psychotherapy adopts the view that insight or self-knowledge is an essential condition for lasting recovery and change.
-A trusting, consistent relationship with the therapist allows the patient to gradually reveal emotional and behavioural issues which are causing them problems.
+A trusting, consistent relationship with the therapist allows the client to gradually reveal emotional and behavioural issues which are causing them problems.
 Sometimes, these issues are linked to past events.
-One goal of therapy is to recognise these problematic past events, and move on from them so the patient can live more in the present.
-By identifying and talking through problems, psychodynamic therapy aims to help the patient understand themselves better, develop good coping skills, have better relationships with others and improve their self-esteem.
+One goal of therapy is to recognise these problematic past events, and move on from them so the client can live more in the present.
+By identifying and talking through problems, psychodynamic therapy aims to help the client understand themselves better, develop good coping skills, have better relationships with others and improve their self-esteem.

-Last reviewed and updated: 1 December 2016
+Last reviewed and updated: 1 November 2019